 It takes a full day to hike the entire length of the Cinque Terre but it is an awesome experience.
 One of the best parts of hiking here is making a pitstop in each town for a gelato break.
 Yum!

-Please note, it is not unusual for a section (or two) of the hike to be closed because of rockslides.
+It is important to know that it is not unusual for a section (or two) of the hike to be closed because of rockslides.
 The main routes are relatively flat so they are not too strenuous.
 If the main route is closed, you can skip to the next town by train or hoof it up and over the mountains, taking an alternate hiking route.
 Climbing the hillsides is tiring and can be very hot during the summer months.
 But you will have these trails almost to yourself and you will be rewarded by stunning views of the coastline.

 The Cinque Terre Card gives you access to all of the hiking paths and access lifts.